emcd173/Memoir-dApp/README.md

 Thus, in this beta build, we assume that there exists a deterring level of economic infeasability (resulting from a computational work threshold) in deriving both the key and address from the EVM bytecode.

 Importantly, we are also considering implementing alternative approaches to key storage in future builds.
-For instance, we would like to ecplore the possibillity of security gains derivied from implementing a Diffie-Hellman key exhange mechanism or a rotating key tumble algorithm.
-Ultimately, we found that it would be beneficial to leveraging private channels in Quorum v2.0.2 - or by leveraging Trusted Execution Environments (TEE's) like Intel SGX through Microsoft's open-sourced Coco Framework ([Link.](https://github.com/azure/coco-framework)).
+For instance, we would like to xpplore the possibillity of security gains derivied from implementing a Diffie-Hellman key exhange mechanism or a rotating key tumble algorithm.

+Ultimately, we found that there would be tangible benefits in implementing private channels in Quorum v2.0.2 - or by leveraging Trusted Execution Environments (TEE's) like Intel SGX through Microsoft's open-sourced Coco Framework ([Link.](https://github.com/azure/coco-framework)).